Langham Hospitality Group: List of CEOs

+Ownership

 Langham Hospitality Group is a wholly owned subsidiary (as Langham Hotels International Limited) of Great Eagle Holdings.
 It not only oversees the operations and performance of its own hotels, but also provides professional management services to its developer- or owner-partners.

-Langham Hospitality Group is the hospitality arm of Great Eagle Holdings, one of Hong Kong's leading property and hotel companies.
 Great Eagle Holdings invests in, develops and manages office, retail, residential and hotel properties in Asia, North America and Europe.
 The organisation is also active in property management and maintenance services, as well as building materials trading.thrive on change.
-The latest manifestation of this entrepreneurial approach to embracing challenges is the company’s recent move to Microsoft 365.
-Bringing together Office 365, Windows 10, and Enterprise Mobility + Security, this complete, intelligent solution empowers employees to work together in highly secure digital environments.

 Great Eagle Holdings was founded in 1963 with the incorporation of The Great Eagle Company Limited, which was listed on the Hong Kong Stock Exchange in 1972.
 In 1990, following a reorganisation, Great Eagle Holdings Limited, incorporated in Bermuda, became the listed holding company of Great Eagle in place of The Great Eagle Company Limited.

-Langham Hospitality Group has an extensive hotel portfolio with over 4721 rooms, the breakdown of which is provided below:

-The group also owns the 1,590-room Chelsea Hotel in Toronto.